-A travelling Midway comes to Avonlea and Davy falls under the spell of the beautiful mermaid, Melusina.
+A travelling Midway comes to Avonlea and Davey falls under the spell of the beautiful mermaid, Melusina.

 Writer: Jeremy Hole